MacSmithNZ/massageeden.co.nz/content/blog/2020-12-christmas-time-at-massage-me/index.md

 ---
 title: "Christmas Time at Massage Me"
-description: "Get the best that Massage Me Day Spa has to offer—for less!
+description: "Get the best that Massage Eden has to offer—for less!
 Our Christmas vouchers."
 date: 2020-12-06T11:56:03+13:00
 author: Jenny K
 resources: